 Route the remote 14 pin boat harness through the rigging grommet.
-Connect the remote harness to the 14 pin connector on the engine harness.
-Fasten the harness with the retainer.
+Remove the harness cover and connect the remote harness to the 14 pin connector on the engine harness.
+Secure the harness with the retainer.

 - a Remote 14 pin boat harness

 - b Retainer

 - c 14 pin connector